USA & Canada Adventure Overview

 DAYS 13-15: BANFF

 Home to two of Canada’s most popular National Parks, Alberta is the perfect place to kick off your Canadian adventure!
 Leave the bustling city of Calgary behind to spend the first full day in the charming town of Banff.
 Located within the boundaries of the National Park, this small township is surrounded by natural beauty.
-The peaks of the Canadian rockies frame the scene from all directions and wildlife such as moose can sometimes be seen walking down Main Street!
+Begin your time here with a cruise on Lake Minnewanka.
+The peaks of the Canadian Rockies frame the scene from all directions and wildlife such as moose can sometimes be seen walking down Main Street!
 Deep inside the park you’ll find the famous teal waters of Lake Louise and the quaint Lake Agnes Tea house just a short hike up the hillside.
 At Moraine Lake, Hike or choose to canoe around the lake in the incredible Valley of the Ten Peaks.
 As you head north out of Banff towards Jasper, you’ll ride along the magnificent Icefields Parkway, rated as one of the best drives in the world!
 Make a pit stop at the bluest lake in the Rockies, Peyto Lake, before arriving at Athabasca Glacier for an afternoon glacier walk.

 From Jasper we’ll head into British Columbia to the adventure haven of Golden.
 The Kicking Horse River runs through town, making it the perfect place to stay for the ultimate whitewater rafting experience!
 Even without the rapids, the river itself is a spectacle worth seeing.
 Bright blue water rushes through sturdy green forests where bear and deer can be spotted on the shores!
 If by now you haven’t satisfied your desire to see wildlife, we’ll head to a wolf conservation center to learn about these majestic animals and see them in their natural environment.